redcross/dcsops/INSTALL.md

 ## Appendix B Get a local instance accessible to Twilio (Optional But Recommended)

-In order to receive inbound messages from Twilio, Twilio recommends setting up ngrok to make localhost to be accessible via Twilio.
+In order to receive inbound messages from Twilio, Twilio recommends setting up ngrok to make localhost accessible via Twilio.

 See this url: https://www.twilio.com/blog/2013/10/test-your-webhooks-locally-with-ngrok.html